Bolu

-Bolu is a city in northern Turkey, and administrative center of the Bolu Province and of Bolu District.
+Bolu is a city in northern Turkey, and administrative center of the Bolu Province and of Bolu District, located on the highway between Istanbul and Ankara.
 Its population is 184,682 (2021).

 The city has been governed by mayor Tanju Özcan (CHP) since local elections in 2019.
 It was the site of Ancient Claudiopolis and has also been called Eskihisar ("old fortress") (and as such has several Turkish namesakes).

-Bolu is on the old highway from Istanbul to Ankara, which climbs over Mount Bolu, while the new motorway passes through Mount Bolu Tunnel below the town.
+The old highway (D-100) between Ankara and Istanbul climbs over Mount Bolu, while the new motorway (E-80) passes through Mount Bolu Tunnel, a little distance from the town.
 It is situated at 742 m above sea level on the southern slopes of a bare hill.

 History

 Antiquity until the Seljuk Turks

 Bolu was part of one of the Hittite kingdoms around 2000 BC and later 500 BC became one of the leading cities of the Greek Kingdom of Bithynia (279 BC - 79 BC).
 Bebryces, Mariandynes, Koukones, Thyns and Paphlagons are native people of the area in antique era.
 Strabo (XII, 4, 7) mentions a Hellenistic town, Bithynium (Βιθύνιον), celebrated for its pastures and cheese, which according to Pausanias (VIII, 9) was founded by Arcadians from Mantinea.

-In the Ancient Roman era, as is shown by its coins, the town was commonly called Claudiopolis after Emperor Claudius.
+In the Ancient Roman era, as is shown by its coins, the town was commonly called Claudiopolis (Κλαυδιούπολις) after Emperor Claudius.
 It was the birthplace of Antinous, the posthumously deified lover of the Roman Emperor Hadrian, who was very generous to the city, and his name was later added to that of Claudius on the coins of the city.
 Emperor Theodosius II (408-50) made it the capital of a new province, formed out of Bithynia and Paphlagonia, and called by him Honorias in honour of his younger son and successor Honorius.

 The city was known under Byzantine rule as Hadrianopolis (like many others; not to be confused with Hadrianopolis in Honoriade, also Constanti(n)a, now Viranşehir).
 After the Battle of Manzikert in which the Byzantines suffered a defeat at the hands of the Seljuks, Turkmens migrating west settled the city in the 11th century and it was referred to as Boli, Turkicized short for the Greek Polis 'city'.
 It was recaptured by Byzantines in 1097 but was conquered by the Seljuk Sultanate of Rum in 1197.

+After the victory of Malazgirt in 1071, the Oghuz Turks spread to the west and settled in Bolu 3 years later.
+The Turkmens who settled in Bolu in 1074 easily integrated with the Bulgar, Pecheneg, Uz and Cuman Turks that the Byzantine Empire's had brought from the Balkans long before and later.
+Bolu and its villages were completely Turkified and took the names of the Turkic tribes.
+The Turks who came from the Balkans became Christians, but they did not forget the Turkic language, customs and traditions.
+They became Muslims in a short time.